ID-Documents of a WWII Blitz Ambulance Driver

 Women Ambulance Drivers in WWII ID-Documents WWII Ambulance Driver

-Throughout the Blitz, Joint War Organisation members operated ambulances, acted as stretcher-bearers, ran mobile units, and made up first-aid parties, rescuing people from buildings demolished by bombs.
+Throughout the Blitz, Joint War Organization members operated ambulances, acted as stretcher-bearers, ran mobile units, and made up first-aid parties, rescuing people from buildings demolished by bombs.
 They also handled first-aid posts, for example, in the London Underground stations that people were using as air-raid shelters.

-The lot includes the following documents includes her passport, Allied Expeditionary Force Permit, two photographs, a Red Cross Motor Transport embroidered cloth arm badge, British Red Cross ID, and a British Red Cross gratuity letter.
-The war gratitude letter, e.g., from 1946, grants Marjorie £13 or £500 today for her service during the war.
-The photograph is showing a fleet of ambulance trucks and Marjorie in Red Cross uniform with a horse.
+The photograph shows a fleet of ambulance trucks and Marjorie in a Red Cross uniform with a horse.
 The passport photo of her 30 April 1945 travel document also shows her in uniform; as an occupation, it’s mentioned: British Red Cross.
 The British Officer’s Club card seems to be from somewhere in France.

 Marjorie died on 24 December 2008 at age 87.
 ID-Documents WWII Ambulance Driver